Xunnamius/next-test-api-route-handler/README.md

 for flights.
 The endpoint responds with an array of flights satisfying the query.

-How might we [test][56] that this endpoint returns flights in our database as expected?
+How might we test that this endpoint returns flights in our database as expected?

 ```typescript